JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 ### Defining the Storage Location

-To specify where precisely the persisted values are stored, add `@State` annotation to the `PersistentStateComponent` class.
+To specify where precisely the persisted values are stored, add the ` @State ` annotation to the `PersistentStateComponent` class.

 It has the following fields:
-- `name` (required) — specifies the name of the state (name of the root tag in XML).
+- `name` (required) – specifies the name of the state (name of the root tag in XML).
-- `storages` — one or more of [`@Storage`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/components/Storage.java) annotations to specify the storage locations.
+- `storages` – one or more of [`@Storage`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/components/Storage.java) annotations to specify the storage locations.
-  Optional for project-level values — standard project file is used in this case.
+  Optional for project-level values – a standard project file is used in this case.
-- `reloadable` (optional) — if set to false, a full project (or application) reload is required when the XML file is changed externally, and the state has changed.
+- `reloadable` (optional) – if set to false, a full project (or application) reload is required when the XML file is changed externally, and the state has changed.

 The simplest ways of specifying the `@Storage` annotation are as follows:
-- `@Storage(StoragePathMacros.WORKSPACE_FILE)` - for values stored in the project workspace file (project-level components only).
+- `@Storage(StoragePathMacros.WORKSPACE_FILE)` – for values stored in the project workspace file (project-level components only).
-- `@Storage("yourName.xml")` - if a component is project-level, for <path>.ipr</path> based projects, standard project file is used automatically, and there is no need to specify anything.
+- `@Storage("yourName.xml")` – if a component is project-level, for <path>.ipr</path>-based projects, a standard project file is used automatically, and there is no need to specify anything.

 The state is persisted in a separate file by specifying a different setting for the `value` parameter, which was the `file` parameter before 2016.x.